MichaelMBradley/CSGOCaseValues/README.md

 # CSGOCaseValues

+***PLEASE* DO NOT BUY CASES TO MAKE MONEY.
+IF YOU LOOK AT THE DATA PRESENTED AND STILL BELIEVE THAT YOU HAVE A CHANCE THEN IT'S YOUR OWN FAULT IF YOU LOSE ALL OF YOUR MONEY.
+THIS PROJECT IS PURELY FOR MY OWN INTEREST.**

+**GAMBLING IS ADDICTIVE.
+IF YOU BELIEVE YOU HAVE A GAMBLING ISSUE, PLEASE SEEK HELP.
+IF YOU DON'T BELIEVE YOU HAVE A GAMBLING ADDICTION, A LITTLE INTROSPECTION NEVER HURT ANYONE.**

+## About

 Estimating expected value of each case in CSGO, using data scraped from CSGOStash.
 In the future, I hope to use a different source, either reading directly from Steam or through some API.

 ## Example